tellor-io/GuardedLiquityV2DataFeed/README.md

 - **GuardedLiquityV2OracleAdaptor**: Provides a Chainlink-compatible `latestRoundData()` interface for a specific query ID, with guardian pause controls.
 A separate instance is deployed for each price feed.
 - **GuardedPausable**: Base contract providing guardian management and pause functionality

+## Disclaimer
+[!WARNING]
+The GuardedLiquityV2OracleAdaptor.sol allows pausing and unpausing of data flow via permissioned addresses.
+Thresholds triggering pauses are externally defined and may change at the team’s discretion.
+There is no guarantee that a pause will occur before any losses are incurred, and pauses or unpauses may themselves result in losses.
+Users accept all risks.
+The team is not liable for any losses or disruptions resulting from the use of this Adaptor.

 ## Install
 ```shell
 git clone https://github.com/tellor-io/GuardedLiquityV2DataFeed.git